-Not long ago, I popped open one of my horror movie binders and fished out an old favorite that I’d forgotten about.
+Recently I fished out a movie I’d nearly forgotten about.
 Back in 1993, my friend Suzanne gave me a call saying she wanted to go out to see a movie.
-This meant that, per our usual custom, SHE would pick out what we’d see though I never complained as I was always happy for an opportunity to do something social.
-Especially, at that time, if it was with someone of the opposite sex.
-I can honestly say that it never bothered me that 90% of her choices were forgettable nightmares.
-Of course even a broken grandfather clock is right at least twice a day and, every once in a great while, Suzanne would pick a winner.
-This was definitely the case on the night she’d chosen us to see FIRE IN THE SKY.
+This meant that, per our usual custom, SHE would pick out what we’d see and though I never complained 90% of her choices were forgettable nightmares.
+Of course even a broken clock is right at least twice a day and, every once in a great while, Suzanne would pick a winner.
+This was definitely the case when she chose FIRE IN THE SKY.

 I’ve said it before and I’ll say it again….it’s always the fans themselves that are the best part of any genre convention!
 Especially the ones that decide to dress up in costumes.
 These folks don’t need Halloween to strut their sinister stuff on the killer cat-walk and both Daves are always amazed at the incredible creativity that goes into many of them.
 There were quite a few monstrous characters walking around the 2012 Ohio Horrorhound Weekend but, fortunately, we were able to catch many in one spot as they converged for the Saturday night costume contest!